 Whatever your approach to outdoor decorating, you’re usually safe when you bring your indoor style to the outdoors.
 If you make even a little effort to match the colors and flow that you’ve established inside, your outdoor entertaining aesthetic should feel unified and seamless.
 When you create or acquire new additions for the outdoors, just remember that they need to hold up in the weather and not everything has to match.
 Now you have some useful ideas to help get started.

 Still in the decorating mood?
-Check out our backyard deck ideas on a budget or our survey of the most commonly failed DIY projects.
+Check out our backyard deck ideas on a budget.
 Review our spring cleaning checklist of life hacks we wish we’d known sooner, and enjoy our home DIY tutorial videos with Modern Boca Mom.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.